Hyperthyroidism + I-131 Treatment

 These labs must be completed within four weeks prior to I-131 treatment.
 Cats must be otherwise stable and not have uncontrolled medical conditions.

 Faithful Friends Veterinary Clinic is one of the few veterinary facilities in Columbus equipped and licensed to perform this advanced therapy.
-Treatment includes a hospital stay of 2–4 days, followed by at-home care guidelines for your cat’s safety and peace of mind.

-• Gold Level Cat Friendly Practice®
+• Gold Level Cat Friendly® and AAHA Certified Practice

-• Radiation ward designed for comfort, safety, and enrichment
+• Designed for comfort, safety, and enrichment

 • Spacious double kennels with shelves, sleeping, and toileting areas